Arthur Kutscher

-Arthur Kutscher (17 July 1878 in Hannover – 29 August 1960 in Munich) was a German historian of literature and researcher in drama.
+Artur Heinrich Theodor Christoph Kutscher (sometimes wrongly written Arthur; 17 July 1878 in Hannover – 29 August 1960 in Munich) was a German historian of literature and researcher in drama.

+Life

+Artur Kutscher settled in Munich after studying philosophy, literature, art history and Germanistik in Munich, Kiel and Berlin (doctorate in 1904).
+In 1907, he completed his habilitation in literary studies in Berlin, became a private lecturer in the same year and an außerordentlicher or extraordinary professor (not holding a chair) in Munich in 1915.

 Together with Max Herrmann he can be seen as a founding father of theatre studies in Germany.
 He was a professor at Munich University, where he taught a famous seminar in theatre history.
 Kutscher was a friend of the iconoclastic dramatist and cabaret-star Frank Wedekind.
 His work influenced many playwrights, poets, and directors.
 His students included Bertolt Brecht (studied in 1917), Erwin Piscator (studied in 1913), Peter Hacks, Hanns Johst, Klabund, and Erich Mühsam.
 Brecht's first full-length play, Baal (written 1918), was written in response to an argument in one of Kutscher's drama seminars.
 While Kutscher was responsible for inspiring an admiration for Wedekind in the young Brecht, he was "bitterly critical" of Brecht's own early dramatic writings.